-- The defibrillator is stored in the school hall next to the school dinner hatch. - The defibrillator is maintained according to manufacturer's instructions. - Staff have been sent an instruction video on the use of the defibrillator. - First Aid staff have been trained on the use of the defibrillator.
+- The defibrillator is stored in the school hall next to the school dinner hatch. - The defibrillator is maintained according to manufacturer's instructions. - Daniel Smith checks the defibrillator is in working order every Monday and records the check. - Staff have been sent an instruction video on the use of the defibrillator. - First Aid staff have been trained on the use of the defibrillator.